 Get to Know Japanese Handplanes

-A guide to setting up and using these rewarding tools
+A how-to guide for setting up and using these rewarding hand tools.

 Synopsis: Ready to take the plunge and try using a Japanese handplane?
 With its massive, tapered blade, this tool can be sharpened to an unmatched edge and leaves a surface that is second to none.
 Japanese planes cut on the pull stroke, however, and it requires time and dedication to learn to use them correctly.
 Andrew Hunter offers an introduction, from setup to sharpening to proper use.